rebecavalverde/help-docs/docs/en/editor/noteColor.md

 ## Use the transparent color tool to create empty measures

-You can use the **transparent color** from the color picker to create empty measures.
+You can use the **transparent color** from the color picker to create empty measures with hidden rests and notes.
 This is useful for example to make worksheets to print.

 ![Transparent color tool](/help/assets/img/editor/transparent-color.gif)